How To Check Apache Version Windows

 When working with Apache it is of import to know how information technology volition discover the configuration file.
 You can specify a configuration file on the command line in two means:

-specifies an absolute or relative path to a particular configuration file:httpd.exe -f "c:\my server files\anotherconfig.conf"
+- -fspecifies an absolute or relative path to a particular configuration file:httpd.exe -f "c:\my server files\anotherconfig.conf"or httpd.exe -f files\anotherconfig.conf

 httpd.exe -V